mathurravi23/ChatApp/README.md

 1. You have option to host front-end of this solution locally or on [AWS Amplify](https://aws.amazon.com/amplify/hosting/).
 [AWS Amplify Hosting](https://aws.amazon.com/amplify/hosting/) enables a fully-managed deployment of the application's React frontend in an AWS-managed account using Amazon S3 and [Amazon CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html).
 You can choose this option during Amazon CloudFormation stack deployment.

-To set up Amplify Hosting:
+    **Follow below two steps only to set up Amplify Hosting:**

--   Fork this GitHub repository and take note of your repository URL, refer `https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo`.
+    -   Fork this GitHub repository and take note of your repository URL, refer (https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).
     -   Create a GitHub fine-grained access token for the new repository by following [this guide](https://docs.aws.amazon.com/amplify/latest/userguide/setting-up-GitHub-access.html).
 Refer section **Generate a personal access token in your GitHub account**.

 2. Download Amazon Lambda function and Amazon Lambda dependencies and upload to your Amazon S3 bucket in same AWS Region where you will deploy this solution.